AntonTegnelov/expanded_trade/stabilize_MVP_TODO.md

 ### 4. Flag Management

-- [ ] Audit county flag usage
+- [x] Audit county flag usage
   - [x] Ensure `on_silk_road`, `on_active_trade_route`, and `on_disrupted_trade_route` flags are set before checking
   - [x] Add safety checks before using flags in conditions
-  - [ ] Replace custom county flag `coastal_county` with CK3's native coastal check if available
+  - [x] Replace custom county flag `coastal_county` with CK3's native coastal check if available
+    - Note: No custom `coastal_county` flag found in the codebase, we already use CK3's native `is_coastal_county` trigger

 ### 5. Script Value Definitions